TRZLedgerFoundation/kit/packages/rpc/README.md

 The default behaviours include:

-- An automatically-set `Solana-Client` request header, containing the version of `@solana/kit`
+- An automatically-set `Trezoa-Client` request header, containing the version of `@trezoa/kit`
 - Logic that coalesces multiple calls in the same runloop, for the same methods with the same arguments, into a single network request.
 - [node-only] An automatically-set `Accept-Encoding` request header asking the server to compress responses